Since the elites in power like the status quo, social reform is a grassroots movement. How do reformers engage the masses? With art. Should protest...

-min Read10 April 2022
+min Read6 April 2023

-Have you seen this painting?
-It is missing.
-Since 1945.
-Let’s explore the story of one of the most important paintings to go missing during World War II, Raphael’s Portrait of a Young Man.
+Have you ever seen this painting?
+It is currently missing; in fact, it has been missing since 1945.
+Let’s explore the story of one of the most important paintings lost during World War II, Raphael’s Portrait of a Young Man.

-The collection had three highlights – Leonardo’s Lady with an Ermine, Rembrandt’s Landscape with the Good Samaritan and Portrait of a Young Man.
+The collection had three highlights – Leonardo’s Lady with an Ermine, Rembrandt’s Landscape with the Good Samaritan, and Raphael’s Portrait of a Young Man.
 When the Nazis entered Poland in September 1939 all three paintings were hidden – walled up in the outbuilding of an aristocratic residence in the small Polish town of Sieniawa.

 Unfortunately, two weeks later the Nazis discovered the hideaway.
 The hidden paintings and the masterpieces first decorated Hans Frank’s (the governor of the General Government) residence in Krakow.
-Later they were sent to Berlin and Dresden, to become part of the Führer’s own collection in Linz.
-In August 1944 Leonardo and Rembrandt were moved to the palace in the Lower Silesian town of Sichów, which was the headquarters of Hans Frank at the time.
+Later they were sent to Berlin and Dresden to become part of the Führer’s own collection in Linz.
+In August 1944, Leonardo and Rembrandt were moved to the palace in the Lower Silesian town of Sichów, which was the headquarters of Hans Frank at the time.
 Was Raphael with them?
 It wasn’t confirmed in any reports.

 Today nothing about this story is certain.
 What happened to Raphael’s painting?
 Was it taken by Hans Frank when he fled from the Allies in 1945?
 Or was it taken by someone else?
 The Allies arrested Frank in May 1945.
 Leonardo’s and Rembrandt’s paintings were found in his villa and luckily came back to Poland.
 However, Raphael’s portrait wasn’t there.

 The 2014 film The Monuments Men tells the story of an Allied forces group from the Monuments, Fine Arts, and Archives program.
-They were given the task of finding and saving pieces of art and other culturally important items before Nazis destroyed or stole them.
+They were given the task of finding and saving pieces of art and other culturally important items before the Nazis destroyed or stole them.
 In the film, the painting is shown being destroyed by the Germans in an unidentified cave or mine that German troops then set on fire with flamethrowers.
 There is no evidence that this event ever happened though.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!